esbmc/esbmc/README.md

 make -j8
 ````

-However, ESBMC is not as stable as the Linux version.
-Hence, we recommend using AMD64 via docker for optimal performance, until full compatibility is achieved.
-Sample docker compose and dockerfiles follow:
+We recommend using AMD64 via docker for optimal performance.
+Sample docker-compose and docker files follow:

 DockerFile sample: